khobaib/vibematch/README.md

   into structured product data (location, budget, vibe, traveler type), including *inferred* signals a naive keyword search would miss — e.g. reading "wants to shop at the local market" as a signal for a longer stay, not just a tourist visit
-- **A real matching engine** — scores a hand-curated database of 226 hostels across 40+ countries against that intent, with hard constraints (location) kept separate from soft ranking signals (budget, vibe) — a distinction that took real product judgment to get right, documented below.
+- **A real matching engine** — scores a curated database of 472 hostels across 48 countries against that intent, with hard constraints (location) kept separate from soft ranking signals (budget, vibe) — a distinction that took real product judgment to get right, documented below.
   Every point in the final score is individually auditable, never an opaque number.